tanya-shanker/blueprint-basic-example/README.md

 | cos_instance_name | string | null  | Name for COS instance |

 ### CLI input values
 Inputs to be specified on the CLI at Blueprint create.
-These values can be customised at create time.
+These values can be customied at create time to use an existing ResourceGroup or change names to avoid creating a duplicate.

 | Name | Type | Value | Description |
 |------|------|------|----------------|